miraisolutions/secretsanta/README.md

 ###### Note: add intro and table of contents; review formatting consistency and spelling

 # secretsanta
 This repository implements a basic Python version of a *secret santa* utility.
 It is meant to serve as a tutorial for beginners interested in Python package development.
+Each section below mentions typical tools and utilities in a natural order of developing Python packages.

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/secretsanta.svg)](https://pypi.python.org/pypi/secretsanta)
 [![PyPI](https://img.shields.io/pypi/v/secretsanta.svg)](https://pypi.python.org/pypi/secretsanta)